 You get to choose between affixing the shades to your window via static cling, or using optional suction cups for additional security.

 They fold up for convenient storage, and they also come with a carrying case to keep them from getting snagged or broken when not in use.
-These come with a 45-day money-back guarantee in the event you’re not satisfied with your purchase.

 - It’s an affordable 5-pack.

 - You can cover your rear window.

 - Choose between static cling or suction cups, according to what works for you.

 - Suction cups can be a choking hazard.

 - The exact level of UV protection is not specified.

 When you think of car safety for kids, you’re usually thinking about their seat.
 But don’t forget sun protection, too.
 It poses a very real threat to your child — one that could affect their health years down the road.